-- 11.1 Batch-mixed fiber-reinforced concrete, whether prepared on site or at a location remote from the site, shall be mixed and delivered to the point designated by the purchaser in accordance with the applicable requirements of Specification C 94/C 94M including the requirements for uniformity in the Annex. - 11.2 Continuously mixed fiber-reinforced concrete, whether prepared on site or at a location remote from the site, shall be mixed and delivered to the point designated by the purchaser in accordance with the applicable requirements of Specification C 685/C 685M including the requirements for uniformity in the Annex. - 11.3 Fiber-reinforced concrete shall be free of fiber balls when delivered.
+- 11.1 Batch-mixed fiber-reinforced concrete, whether prepared on site or at a location remote from the site, shall be mixed and delivered to the point designated by the purchaser in accordance with the applicable requirements of Specification C 94/C 94M. - 11.2 Continuously mixed fiber-reinforced concrete, whether prepared on site or at a location remote from the site, shall be mixed and delivered to the point designated by the purchaser in accordance with the applicable requirements of Specification C 685/C 685M. - 11.3 Fiber-reinforced concrete shall be free of fiber balls when delivered.